 related items of information which are handled as one unit in a database or website.
 A record is comprised of fields, individual pieces of data such as title, author, publisher, and call number—which would make the record one of a book or other library material.

-a library section containing books and materials that are fact-based, such as encyclopedias, atlases, and dictionaries.
+a resource, or a library section containing such books and materials, that are fact-based, such as encyclopedias, atlases, and dictionaries.
+More information.

 frequently used materials, most often course textbooks, requested or placed by instructors.
 They cannot be checked out to leave the library.
 (It is not recommended that that these are relied on for full-time textbook use, as the libraries aren’t open 24/7, and we can’t guarantee availability.)